-BDO Capital & Investment Corporation, China Bank Capital Corporation, First Metro Investment Corporation, and SB Capital Investment Corporation are the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners for the Offer.
+BDO Capital & Investment Corporation, China Bank Capital Corporation and First Metro Investment Corporation are the Joint Issue Managers for the Offer.
+BDO Capital & Investment Corporation, China Bank Capital Corporation, First Metro Investment Corporation, and SB Capital Investment Corporation are the Joint Bookrunners and Joint Lead Underwriters for the Offer.

-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners shall receive an aggregate fee of up to 0.45% inclusive of GRT on the final aggregate nominal principal amount of the Series B and Series C Bonds issued, which is inclusive of underwriting fees, issue management fees and selling commissions to be paid to the Selling Agents.
-There are no other discounts and commissions to be paid to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners in connection with the Offer.
+The Joint Bookrunners and Joint Lead Underwriters shall receive an aggregate fee of up to [0.45%] on the final aggregate nominal principal amount of the Series D and Series E Bonds issued, which is inclusive of underwriting fees, issue management fees and selling commissions to be paid to the Selling Agents.
+There are no other discounts and commissions to be paid to the Joint Bookrunners and Joint Lead Underwriters in connection with the Offer.

-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners are duly licensed by the SEC to engage in underwriting or distribution of securities.
-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners may, from time to time, engage in transactions with and perform services in the ordinary course of its business for AboitizPower.
+The Joint Bookrunners and Joint Lead Underwriters are duly licensed by the SEC to engage in underwriting or distribution of securities.
+The Joint Bookrunners and Joint Lead Underwriters may, from time to time, engage in transactions with and perform services in the ordinary course of its business for AboitizPower.

-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners have no direct relations with AboitizPower in terms of ownership by either of their respective majority shareholder/s and have no right to designate or nominate any member of the Board.
+The Joint Bookrunners and Joint Lead Underwriters have no direct relations with AboitizPower in terms of ownership by either of their respective majority shareholder/s and have no right to designate or nominate any member of the Board.

-BDO Capital, one of the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners is a subsidiary of BDO Unibank, Inc. which serves as the Trustee.
+BDO Capital, one of the Joint Bookrunners and Joint Lead Underwriters is a subsidiary of BDO Unibank, Inc. which serves as the Trustee.

-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners have no contract or other arrangement with the Company by which it may return to the Company any unsold Second Tranche Bonds.
+The Joint Bookrunners and Joint Lead Underwriters have no contract or other arrangement with the Company by which it may return to the Company any unsold Third Tranche Bonds.

 BDO Capital is a leading investment bank in the Philippines and was incorporated in the Philippines on 8 September 1998 as a wholly owned subsidiary of BDO Unibank, Inc. BDO Capital presently conducts business as a full-service investment house with the following functions, among others: securities underwriting and trading; loan syndication; financial advisory; and private placement of debt and equity.
-As of 30 June 2021, on an unaudited basis, it had total assets of \$3.5 bn, total liabilities of \$3.0 bn and total equity of \$0.5 bn.
+As of 30 September 2021, on an unaudited basis, it had total assets of \$3.5 bn, total liabilities of \$3.0 bn and total equity of \$0.5 bn.